Additional server settings๐

 The archive is located in the EocortexArchive folder in the root directory of each drive used for archive storage.

-One or more disks can be assigned as duplicates.
-New data is recorded on the duplicating discs in parallel with the recording on the main or backup discs.
+One or more drives can be assigned as duplicating drives.
+New data is recorded on the duplicating drives in parallel with the recording on the main or backup drives.

 Note